BMo-design/bmo-expo/readme.txt

 Tested up to: 3.6.1
 Stable tag: trunk

-BMo Expo is one of the best gallery and exhibition plugins for wordpress.
-It allows you to replace the default wordpress gallery and NextGen Gallerys with impressive gallery designs.
-The plugin is easy to use and configure.
-Slideshow, vertical scroll, lightbox and more could be used.
-Perfect vor photographers, artists or exhibitor.
-Try it out or watch the demo video.
+BMo Exposition is a gallery and exhibition plugins for wordpress.
+It allows you to replace default wordpress galleries and NextGen galleries.

 == Description ==

 **BMo Expo** is one of the best gallery and exhibition plugins for wordpress.
-It allows you to replace the default wordpress gallery and NextGen Gallerys with impressive gallery designs.
+It allows you to replace default wordpress galleries and NextGen galleries with impressive gallery designs.
 The plugin is easy to use and configure.
-Slideshow, vertical scroll, lightbox and more could be used.
-Perfect vor photographers, artists or exhibitor.
+Slideshow, vertical scroll, Lightbox and more could be used.
+Perfect for photographers, artists or exhibitor.
 Try it out or watch the demo video.

-The plugin is an evolution of the successful Nextgen Scroll Gallery plugins.

-You can use it as stand alone gallery viewer for your default wordpress galleries or as extension the very cool Wordpress gallery manager: [NextGen Gallery](http://wordpress.org/extend/plugins/nextgen-gallery/).

 [youtube http://www.youtube.com/watch?v=MJBv_OXzJ_A]

+The plugin is an evolution of the successful [NextGEN Scroll Gallery](http://wordpress.org/plugins/nextgen-scrollgallery/) plugins.

+You can use it as stand alone gallery viewer for your default wordpress galleries or as extension the very cool Wordpress gallery manager NextGen Gallery.

 After the installation, you will find an admin interface, with which you can adjust the plugin settings.